 Opioid Treatment Program (OTP)

-The main difference is that OTP providers utilize Methadone as the medication option for patients, while MAT providers are tasked with expanding and enhancing the MAT options.
+Historically, the phrase "Opioid Treatment Programs" referred to Methadone-specific treatment programs.
+While the topic is related, the Opioid Treatment Program (OTP) funding by the Department is separate from the Medication Assisted Treatment (MAT) grant from SAMHSA.
+One of the providers, United Community Services, serves as a provider for both programs.
+The main difference is that OTP providers utilize Methadone as the medication option for patients, while MAT-PDOA funded providers are tasked with expanding and enhancing the MAT options.
 Thus, MAT providers select from 5 medication options to serve patients.
 An additional difference is that the funding for OTPs is renewed yearly, while the MAT grant is a limited 3 year federal grant.

 Opioid Treatment Programs serving Iowans include: (*those marked offer financial assistance)

 North western Iowa:

 MAT-PDOA Funded Treatment Centers (not all are OTPs):

 East central Iowa: Area Substance Abuse Council

 North eastern Iowa: Mercy Turning Point Center

 See also the SAMHSA Physician Locator for Buprenorphine